danmt/realtime-form/README.md

 If you are scratching your head with that code snippet, don't worry, we are trusting NestJs to do all the heavy lifting.
 You can think of each method as the response to an event; connection, disconnection and patch value.

-- Connection: Update the list of connected clients, log to the service the event ocurred, emit the new connectedClients list to all the currently connected clients and emit to the client the current state of the form.
+- Connection: Update the list of connected clients, log to the service the event occurred, emit the new connectedClients list to all the currently connected clients and emit to the client the current state of the form.
-- Disconnection: Update the list of connected clients, log to the service the event ocurred, emit the new connectedClients list to all the currently connected clients.
+- Disconnection: Update the list of connected clients, log to the service the event occurred, emit the new connectedClients list to all the currently connected clients.
-- PatchValue: Update the current state of the form, log to the service the event ocurred, broadcast the new state to all the currently connected clients.
+- PatchValue: Update the current state of the form, log to the service the event occurred, broadcast the new state to all the currently connected clients.

 > NOTE: The difference between this.server.emit and client.broadcast.emit, is that the first sends the message to all the clients while the second sends the message to all _BUT the sender_.